 Structurally, the textbook remains similar to the first edition, with no chapter reorganization and very targeted changes at the section level (mostly in biodiversity).

 - Unit 1: The Chemistry of Life.
-Our opening unit introduces students to the sciences, including the scientific method and the fundamental concepts of chemistry and physics that provide a framework within which learners comprehend biological processes.
+Our opening unit introduces students to the sciences, including the scientific method, bioethics, and the fundamental concepts of chemistry and physics that provide a framework within which learners comprehend biological processes.

 - Unit 2: The Cell.
 Students will gain solid understanding of the structures, functions, and processes of the most basic unit of life: the cell.